 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you’re an employer, you should consider a corporate health plan because of the benefits it provides in terms of improved productivity and staff morale.
-If you’re an employee, being able to join a corporate health plan can offer not only cheaper health cover, but a range of great benefits as well.
+If you’re an employer, offering corporate health plans to your workers can be beneficial in terms of improved productivity and staff morale.
+If you’re an employee, being able to join a corporate health plan can offer not only lower cost health cover, but a range of great benefits as well.

 A corporate health policy is a health insurance policy taken out by an employer for the benefit of their employees.
 Three methods exist for determining how the policy is paid for:

 - Fully funded.
 The employer pays for the health cover of their employees as a benefit of employment.